IRSS-UBC/IRSS-Hackathon-2023/README.md

 - Do some statistics
 - Present it in a 3MT format

-## We vote on the best hacking team
+## We will vote on the best hacking team

 ## Happy hacking!